dongjin-seo2020/1DFreeFormDQN/README.md

 The optimized structures are saved as .np files in `./structures` folder.

 ## citation
-If you refer to the code, please cite (https://pubs.acs.org/doi/abs/10.1021/acsphotonics.1c00839).
+If you refer to the code, please cite [Our paper](https://pubs.acs.org/doi/abs/10.1021/acsphotonics.1c00839).
+Thank you in advance!:D